MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

   1    0    0 2800

-By default, *MRtrix3* applications will **automatically** scale the *b*-values by the squared amplitude of the gradient vectors, in order to more sensibly reflect the nature of the image data.
+By default, *MRtrix3* applications will **automatically** scale the *b*-values by the squared amplitude of the gradient vectors (so that the stored gradient table is equivalent to the first example), in order to more sensibly reflect the nature of the image data.

 While this scaling allows such datasets to be processed seamlessly, it will introduce minor variations in the *b*-values for other datasets, due to minor